aggrawal-ankur/gitbook/content/docs/build-process.md

   - preprocess and compile a `.c` file, or
   - compile a `.i` file.

-If we compare the assembly files generated by `gcc` and `cc1`, only the `.file` directive line is different, which proves they are identical.
+If we compare the assembly files generated by `gcc` and `cc1`, only the `.file` directive is different again, which proves they are identical.

 ---

 It is possible that you have heard the words "assembler" and "linker".
-One step ahead, you might also know `as` and `ld`.
+Maybe you know the names `as` and `ld` as well.
 But it is highly unlikely that you know the C preprocessor and compiler by their names (cpp and cc1).

-It is because `as` and `ld` have use cases beyond the "toolchain" as well.
-They are very versatile and feature-rich solutions, and developers often create their own toolchains based on their likings and needs and `as` or `ld` might fit their use case.
+That's because, `as` and `ld` are so versatile and feature-rich solutions that they form use cases beyond the standard toolchain.

+Developers often customize their own toolchains based on preferences and project needs.
+The standard GNU toolchain for "compiler and build utilities" might not fulfill their needs, but the versatility of the assembler or linker may become their choice.
+And C allows you to swap any tool in the build process as long as you know what you are doing.

 On the other hand, `cpp` and `cc1` are primarily designed for internal use.
 They might be tightly coupled with the GNU toolchain.
-But they are still available to be used independently and they work normal.
+But they are still available to be used independently and they work great.

 ## Assemble